vishnughule/gitevents/README.md

 ## Build

-To run this project you will need to have maven version of atleast 3.1.0
+To run this project you need to have maven version of atleast 3.1.0

 to build this project run  mvn clean install on root of the project gitevents